 A four stage pDB (3.2 kg) composed of a screen-type diffusion battery, solenoid valve system, and an electronic controller was developed.
 The pDB was combined with a CPC and a data inversion was created that could be used to solve for the number median diameter, geometric standard deviation, and particle number concentration of a unimodal distribution.
 The pDB+CPC with inversion was evaluated using unimodal propylene torch exhaust and incense exhaust.
 For particle number concentration of particles with diameters less than 100 nm, the pDB+CPC with inversion results were between 86% to 109% of reference instrument results when the inversion did not solve to an inversion constraint and between 6% to 198% for results that solved to an inversion constraint.
 When coupled with a direct-reading instrument, the pDB with an inversion was able to measure the size distribution of particles with a NMD smaller than 290 nm.

 Direct-Reading Instruments, Industrial Hygiene, Nanoparticles

 Includes bibliographical references (pages 107-113).

 Copyright 2010 Donna Jean Holzer Vosburgh

 Vosburgh, Donna Jean Holzer.
-"Use of direct-reading instruments for measuring airborne nanoparticles in the workplace." dissertation, University of Iowa, 2010.
+"Use of direct-reading instruments for measuring airborne nanoparticles in the workplace."
+PhD (Doctor of Philosophy) thesis, University of Iowa, 2010.